rust-lang/rfcs/text/0000-fallible-allocation.md

 ## Testing
 In CI, `std` and `alloc`'s ability to build without the `infallible_allocation` feature only needs to be tested on a single platform (likely `x86_64-unknown-linux-gnu`) in order to prevent developers accidentally forgetting to tag new functions with the appropriate feature gate.

-When cutting release, all Tier-2 platforms should perform a build with `infallible_allocation` disabled to ensure nothing architecture specific slipped through (though this should be rare).
+When cutting release, all Tier-2 platforms should perform a build with `infallible_allocation` disabled to ensure nothing architecture-specific slipped through (though this should be rare).

 ## Making this feature accessible to Cargo
 If sysroot crates (`std`, `core`, `compiler_builtins`, `alloc`) are specified as a dependency in the manifest, Cargo will attempt to locate a variant of that crate which has the minimum set of requested features to build the package.